FusionAuth/fusionauth-example-rails-api/README.md

+**This repo is out of date and is archived.
+Check out [an updated tutorial on using FusionAuth with Ruby on Rails](https://fusionauth.io/docs/quickstarts/quickstart-ruby-rails-api) or [the updated GitHub repository](https://github.com/FusionAuth/fusionauth-quickstart-ruby-on-rails-api).**

 # Example: Using JWTs to protect a rails based API

 This project is a Rails6 application that illustrates how to protect an API with a JWT.
 The JWT can be generated using a JWT library, as in this case, or by an OAuth server such as [FusionAuth](https://fusionauth.io/)